cap-js/attachments/README.md

     cds bind <ObjectStoreLocalName> --to <ObjectStoreRemoteName>
     ```

-    Where `ObjectStoreLocalName` can be any name given by the user here.
+    Where `ObjectStoreLocalName` can be any name given by the user here and `ObjectStoreRemoteName` is the name of your object store instance in BTP.

 See [Object Stores](#object-stores) for further information on SAP Object Store.